andybalaam/Jekyll-Podcast-Feed/_posts/2017-02-08-my-first-podcast.markdown

 podcast_duration: 01:48"
 podcast_length: {"ogg": 326823, "mp3": 108621}
 ---
 This post is in the podcast category so it will be included in your podcast RSS feeds.
+(You can see the feed subscribe links at the bottom of the page.)

 It also includes an audio tag so people visiting the blog can play it directly: